Mar 02 Inspiring “Heroic Readiness” in a Turbulent Market – Thoughts for Enterprise IT

 2. Heroic readiness is possible when one commits to a personal accountability, well before any crisis, by engaging forethought, skills development and the confidence that can only be created from both.

-I thought about my two kids a great deal when preparing these first two; but, also recalled the words and actions of my grandparents and parents, during my lifetime as well as their behaviors during World War II and the Great Depression.
+I thought about my family a great deal when preparing these first two; but, also recalled the words and actions of my grandparents and parents, during my lifetime as well as their behaviors during World War II and the Great Depression.
 While both these crises from 70 and 80 years ago are dramatic examples and most likely not to be that dramatic in the remainder of my lifetime, there is value in readiness during any sustained market turbulence.

 For those in enterprise IT, there is no better period than RIGHT NOW to invest time and energies into exploring proven solutions that can cut costs – especially IT budgets.
 Cost containment now can save jobs later, should revenues or margins become flat or head into the red.
 While a company-wide cost-containment mandate may become essential in the future, heroes are most often identified by the heroic readiness they possess, as well as the confidence they exude from the skills and knowledge they’ve developed.